 BSc Medical Sciences and BSc Neuroscience students at Exeter University can apply for Medicine in the final year of their degree – and if you are predicted to achieve a 2:1 or 1st, you will be shortlisted for interview as long as there have been no significant issues during your degree.
 Each individual student will be reviewed by a panel.

 Newcastle University has a formal Biomedical Sciences to Medicine transfer scheme.
-They consider applications from students who have completed Year 1 of Biomedical Sciences to transfer to Year 1 of Medicine.
+They consider applications from students who have completed Stage 1 of an undergraduate Bioscience degree programme offered by the Faculty of Medical Sciences.

-There are up to 7 places available each year and there is always a lot of competition.
-Students must be registered at the Faculty of Medical Sciences for one of the Biomedical and Biomolecular Sciences degree programmes.
+There are up to seven places available each year and there is always a lot of competition.
+You need to have:

 The 19 highest-ranking students from Queen Mary’s Biomedical Sciences, Neuroscience and Pharmacology & Innovative Therapeutics programmes are guaranteed an interview for the five-year A100 Medicine MBBS at Barts.

 If you’re a Biomedical Science or Medical Neuroscience student at the University of Sussex, there is a guaranteed interview scheme for Medicine at Brighton and Sussex Medical School.
 You can apply in your first year or your third year, with some different eligibility criteria for each option.